Top Answering Service Companies 2026: Complete Provider Directory

 After-hours emergency handling and scheduling are critical.
 Contractors miss 60-80% of calls while on job sites—every missed call is lost revenue.

 • Top Pick: NextPhone - Flat-rate AI means unlimited calls without per-minute anxiety.
 Instant 24/7 response captures after-hours emergencies.
+Emergency keyword detection routes urgent calls (burst pipes, no heat, electrical hazards) directly to your on-call tech.
 Industry research shows emergency jobs average $1,200.

 Key Needs: After-hours coverage, emergency call routing, scheduling, lead capture with job details.